Abdenasser/abdenasser.github.io-old/src/pages/scaffold-django-apis/scaffold-django-apis.md

 # 3. Scaffold a blog api with Articles and Authors

-Our blog api will be composed of two main resources an Article and a Author.

-- Let's scaffold our Author first:
+Our blog api will be composed of two main resources an Article and a Author, Let's scaffold our Author first:

 ```bash
 $ python manage.py dr_scaffold blog Author name:charfield